 - The device is less thick than an ordinary decal.

-- It collects information about the body and transmits it to the nearby device via a wireless medium.
+- It collects information about the body and transmits it to nearby devices via a wireless medium.

 The device contains a LED, a dye-based light sensor, and one other sensor equipped on the skin side.
-The LED shines inside and onside of skin.
-The reflecting light used to measure heart rate, changes in skin color and oxygenation levels.
+The LED shines inside and onside of the skin.
+The reflecting light is used to measure heart rate, changes in skin color, and oxygenation levels.
 The dye-based light sensor measures ultraviolet light.
-Another sensor used to monitor skin temperature.
+Another sensor is used to monitor skin temperature.

-It requires the phone or tablet providing NFC power be just a few inches away such as carried in a shirt pocket.
-This is one major drawback of the monitoring.
+It requires the phone or tablet providing NFC power be just a few inches away, such as carried in a shirt pocket.
+This is one major drawback of monitoring.
 Another option involves using a dedicated NFC device that offers more power.
-According to researchers, the monitoring device would prove useful in health-care facilities and eventually to the population at large.
+According to researchers, the monitoring device would prove useful in healthcare facilities and eventually to the population at large.